 Implementing a Loss Prevention Program

-In an effort to protect and maintain the Goodwill Industry of South Texas, Inc. stewardship of public donations, a loss prevention program was implemented in 2011.
+In an effort to protect and maintain the Goodwill Industry of South Texas stewardship of public donations, a loss prevention program was implemented in 2011.
 As part of a long-term strategic plan, the loss prevention department has worked in close collaboration with community partners, the Corpus Christi Police Department, and the District Attorney’s Office to identify, arrest, and prosecute those involved in theft incidents.
-Stakeouts were conducted, surveillance efforts increased, anti-theft education was provided to staff members, and high tech security equipment was installed with the goal of decreasing the opportunity for dishonest people to take advantage of Goodwill’s operation.
-Through this innovative collaboration, over 300 arrests have been made for theft or criminal trespassing at Goodwill in the last four years.
+Stakeouts were conducted, surveillance efforts increased, anti-theft education was provided to staff members, and high-tech security equipment was installed with the goal of decreasing the opportunity for dishonest people to take advantage of Goodwill’s operation.
+Through this innovative collaboration, numerous arrests have been made for misdemeanor and felony theft or criminal trespassing at Goodwill since the program was launched.

 One of the characteristics that has separated this program from many other charitable organizations is Goodwill’s willingness to prosecute, sending a strong message to potential thieves.
 Further, the State of Texas has taken additional steps to protect non-profit organizations from criminal activity by escalating the charges to the next highest criminal level.
 For example, stealing from Goodwill could easily become a felony offense.
 In just a few years, Goodwill along with the caring citizens of South Texas have greatly reduced these incidents, sending the message that it’s not okay to steal from a charity.
 That action is changing the community.

-Goodwill Industries of South Texas will continue to make loss prevention a crucial element in their business plan, and will further serve local communities by fulfilling this mission.
+Goodwill Industries of South Texas continues to make loss prevention a crucial element in their business plan and will further serve local communities by fulfilling this mission.

 “The mission of Goodwill Industries of South Texas is to create life-changing opportunities for the people with disabilities or barriers to employment.”